eclipse-archived/ceylon-lang.org/documentation/reference/statement/try.md

 # #{page.title}

-The `try` statement is used to execute a block of code providing other blocks to handle exceptional circumstances, and, optional, another block to be executed in all circumstances.
+The `try` statement is used to execute a block of code providing other blocks to handle exceptional circumstances, and, optionally, another block to be executed in all circumstances.

 ## Usage